 Villa d’Este is a perfect paradigm of the Italian Renaissance garden.
 It likewise serves as a pleasant archetype of the Renaissance architecture.
 The ceiling of the villa is well decorated with fabulous frescoes and remains.

 00019 Tivoli, Lazio, Italy

-Villa Gregoriana is among the villas in Tivoli that is worth visiting for.
+Villa Gregoriana is among the villas in Tivoli that is worth visiting.
 It can be found at the base of Tivoli’s ancient acropolis.
 The construction of the villa was commissioned in 1835 by Pope Gregory XVI.
 The villa may not be as huge as the other villas but it is loved by tourists and locals because of its large park in a ravine.
-It has a great Waterfall that measures about 100 meters.
+It has a great Waterfall that goes up to 100 meters.
 The villa is comprised largely of dense woodlands.

 Tivoli, Lazio, Italy